 GW Law's Center for Law, Economics and Finance (C-LEAF) is a think tank designed as a focal point in Washington, DC, for the study and debate of major global issues in areas of economic and financial law.

 The Center offers the opportunity for those completing a thesis as part of their completion of the LL.M. in Business and Finance Law, to participate in the C-LEAF Working Paper Series, showcasing the work of both students and faculty.

 The Outside Placement Program maintains lists of agencies and organizations that provide internships for law students, and helps match each participant with an organization that most closely aligns with his or her particular area of interest.
 The Law School's location, and the experience of the full-time and adjunct faculty, provide students interested in business and finance with access to exceptional internship opportunities.

 Through its innumerable connections to New York and the city's economic business and financial landscape, GW Law is developing an innovative destination program to help students, faculty, and alumni forge exciting educational, research, and career pathways.

 The Corporate and Business Law Society at GW Law encourages the exploration of contemporary issues in corporate and business law.
 Through a variety of student and alumni events and programs, CBLS aims educate its members, raise awareness of opportunities available in the field, and facilitate the development of professional contacts.

-Banking Law Society
+Banking and Securities Law Society (BASL)